Who We Are

-Since its establishment in 1943, the Heineman Foundation of Charlotte has been engaged in local and international humanitarian projects, primarily medical assistance through the donation of medical equipment as well as education to promote better living standards and sustainable healthcare.
+Since its establishment in 1959, the Heineman Foundation of Charlotte (Heineman) has been engaged in local and international humanitarian projects, primarily medical assistance through the donation of medical equipment as well as education to promote better living standards and sustainable healthcare.

-In addition to sending material assistance, the IMO Program often sends volunteer physicians, technicians, nurses and hospital administrators to counterpart institutions to provide clinical and technical education and training.
+In addition to sending material assistance, the IMO Program offers educational opportunities and often sends volunteer physicians, technicians, nurses and hospital administrators to counterpart institutions to provide clinical and technical support, education and training.
 In Charlotte, IMO maintains a guest house where visiting providers can stay while attending training sessions and familiarization tours at Carolinas Medical Center (CMC), CHS’s largest hospital.
-These visits provide medical providers valuable opportunities to observe and study new clinical procedures and advanced medical technology.
+These visits provide valuable opportunities to observe and study new clinical procedures and advanced medical technology.
 Abroad and through virtual communication, volunteers lend technical support, consultation and hands-on teaching.